-Explore the diverse regional cuisines of India, within Little India in Singapore.
+Explore the diverse regional cuisines of South Asia, within Little India in Singapore.

 Start with Mustard, which specialises in Bengali and Punjabi cuisines from the eastern and northern states in India.
 Punjabi food tends to be distinctively rich and buttery while Bengali flavours are fiery yet subtle.
 Must-tries include chingri maacher malai curry (coconut milk-based prawn curry) and amritsari machhi (deep-fried fish covered with chickpea batter).